Chase (2022 film): Production

 Radhika Narayan learnt Krav Maga for the role.
 Actor Avinash Divakar also worked as an art director for the film.

 Reception

 Sunayana Suresh of The Times of India wrote that "Chase is a good outing to the cinema hall, even though the film did take a while to hit the screens.
 It will definitely interest lovers of the thriller genre".
+A. Sharadhaa of The New Indian Express opined that "Honestly, contrary to the title, this is not at all a film that needs to be chased and watched".
+Y Mahesswara Reddy of Bangalore Mirror stated that "if you really want to watch this movie, make sure you are ready to cope with the post-intermission session, which can just end up testing your patience.